 The treaty divided the newly discovered territories outside of Europe into two equal halves, the east and Southside belonging to Portugal, and the west to Castile (later to become part of Spain).

 Vasco da Gama reached India in 1498.
-The second expedition sent to India was commanded by Pedro Álvares de Cabral, but on that voyage, he officially found Brazil in 1500.
+Pedro Álvares de Cabral commanded the second expedition sent to India, but on that voyage, he officially found Brazil in 1500.
 Portugal colonized Brazil in the 1500s.
-Later, they banned local languages including Tupi and people were required to strictly speak Portuguese.
+Later, they banned local languages, including Tupi, and people were required to speak Portuguese strictly.